conestack/cone.app/docs/source/widgets.rst

   listing header.
 Defaults to ``True``.

 - **slice_size_css**: CSS classes to set on slice size selection container DOM element.
-Defaults to ``col-xs-4 col-sm3``.
 Can be used to change the size of the slice size selection.

 - **show_filter**: Flag whether to display the search filter input in listing header.
 Defaults to ``True``.

-- **filter_css**: CSS classes to set on search filter input container DOM element.
-Defaults to ``col-xs-3``.
-Can be used to change the size of the search filter input.
+- **filter_css**: CSS classes to set on search filter input container DOM Can be used to change the size of the search filter input.

 - **head_additional**: Additional arbitrary markup rendered in listing header.